-Leadership from Inner Being: Overcoming the Blind Spots
+Leadership from the Inner Being: Overcoming the Blind Spots

-Sri Amit Ray explains the concept of overcoming leadership blind spots from inner being.
-He also describes how to overcome the blind spots in leadership and decision making processes.
+Sri Amit Ray explains the concept of overcoming leadership blind spots from within.
+He also describes how to overcome the blind spots in leadership and decision-making processes.

-Leadership begins with a simple human gesture and that is to inspire others, and to inspire others you must feel integrated, harmonious and whole.
-When you are disconnected with your Inner Being, you don’t feel solid and whole in yourself.
-When you are connected with your Inner Being, you feel integrated, harmonious and whole.
+Leadership begins with a simple human gesture, which is to inspire others.
+To inspire others, you must feel integrated, harmonious, and whole.
+Temperamant is the key discipline of leadership.
+When you are disconnected from your inner being, you don’t feel solid and whole within yourself.
+When you are connected to your inner being, you feel integrated, harmonious, and whole.

 Authentic Leadership and Inner Dimensions: